Language Learning Notes: 4 Ways to Use Them to Become an Expert at Studying

 To give yourself more audio material for your notes, you could also try having group discussions with fellow learners in and/or about the language you’re learning.
 This is a great method of learning and note-taking for people who are sociable.

-People with this type of language learning style may benefit from keeping a physical or a digital folder full of pictures, diagrams, graphs and movies to go along with their notes and make sense of them.
+People with this type of language learning style may also benefit from keeping a physical or a digital folder full of pictures, diagrams, graphs and movies to go along with their notes and make sense of them.
 You can also, of course, arrange your notes into your own diagrams, graphs and other visual aids.

 People who are hands-on learners, like me, like to get their hands dirty when learning a new language.
 The best way for hands-on learners to take notes when learning a new language is by actually doing something, often physical, that connects their memory to a new foreign word.